 Baker family moves to new farm in Sanbornton Bridge (now Tilton), NH.

 Joins the Congregational Church in Sanbornton Bridge, NH.

 Raised in a deeply religious Congregational home, Mary Baker questioned the Calvinist doctrine of predestination at an early age, and regularly turned to the Bible and prayer for hope and inspiration.

-Albert Baker, favorite brother, dies.
+Albert Baker, Mary's favorite brother, dies.

-Glovers move to Wilmington, NC.
+Glovers move to Wilmington, North Carolina, in February.

 Mother Abigail Ambrose Baker dies.